pwrui/pwrui/README.md

 > [!WARNING]
 > This project is work in progress.

+## Demo

+Check out the [demo page](https://pwrui.wipmate.de/) for an overview on the available components and assets.

 ## Installation

 Run one of the following commands to add pwrui to your project, depending on your package manager: